sfosc/sfosc/MEMBERSHIP.md

 Membership is **not a requirement** for participating in the community.
 Members may be consulted about governance of the community.
 For example through votes.
 The [CONTRIBUTING GUIDELINES](https://github.com/sfosc/sfosc/blob/master/CONTRIBUTING.md)
-explains several ways you can contribute regardless of membership.
+explain several ways you can contribute regardless of membership.

 Membership in the community is broad based, available to anyone who is participating in any fashion.
 Requirements for membership involve a minimal